-- 4.28.
-This policy seeks to to encourage the expansion of the size of and facilities available at Norton swimming pool.
-However, despite being located in relatively close proximity to the (undesignated stretch of the) River Derwent, it was not possible to rule out the risk of harm arising from an increase in recreational pressure and from construction. - 4.29.
-The scale of the proposals is unknown but is reasonably presumed to be in keeping with the modest extent of the existing facility.
+- 4.28 This policy seeks to encourage the expansion of the size of and facilities available at Norton swimming pool.
+However, despite being located in relatively close proximity to the (undesignated stretch of the) River Derwent, it was not possible to rule out the risk of harm arising from an increase in recreational pressure and from construction. - 4.29 The scale of the proposals is unknown but is reasonably presumed to be in keeping with the modest extent of the existing facility.
 Importantly, the policy excludes residential development and so prevents any increase in the size of the local population and number of residents that might make use of the new open space along the riverbank promoted in RC1 above.
 Similarly, any increase in car parking capacity is likely to be accommodated by the allied expansion of the swimming pool/leisure centre.
 As a specific 'destination' it is unlikely measurable numbers of visitors will also use the opportunity to visit the new riverside greenspace, especially at night when otters could be considered vulnerable.
-Therefore, increased use of the riverbank and disturbance of otters can effectively be ruled out. - 4.30.
-Similarly, should the facility be expanded, the same threats of pollution from construction as described in policies RC1 and RC2 above also apply here (but are not repeated).
-As before, though, the management of such pollution risks is governed by the same legislation and best practice as described in RC1 and RC2.
+Therefore, increased use of the riverbank and disturbance of otters can effectively be ruled out. - 4.30 Similarly, should the facility be expanded, the same threats of pollution from construction as described in policies RC1 and RC2 above also apply here (but are not repeated).
+As before, though, the management of such pollution risks is governed by the same legislation and best practice guidance as described in RC1 and RC2.
 This too is not repeated here but the same, positive outcomes can be assumed, that these bring confidence that the threat could be removed from the types of built development proposed.
-Furthermore, the site is separated from the river by the railway line making any incidents even less likely to arise in the river as it will not only provide a physical barrier, but will bring with it its own drainage infrastructure. - 4.31.
-Similarly, as these measures would be required with or without the presence of the SAC, they do not represent mitigation in the context of the People Over Wind decision.
+Furthermore, the site is separated from the river by the railway line making any incidents even less likely to arise in the river as it will not only provide a physical barrier, but will bring with it its own drainage infrastructure. - 4.31 Similarly, as these measures would be required with or without the presence of the SAC, they do not represent mitigation in the context of the People Over Wind decision.
 However, if the competent authority does regard these measures as mitigation, the consideration of these here, in the appropriate assessment would comply with People Over Wind.
-No further safeguards are considered necessary. - 4.32.
-Consequently, it is considered that adverse effects from disturbance and pollution on the integrity of the River Derwent SAC can be ruled out, beyond reasonable scientific doubt.
-There would be no need for mitigation, no residual effects and no need for an in-combination assessment. - 4.33.
-It should be noted though, that any development may well require the provision of the necessary information to allow the local planning authority (Ryedale District Council) to carry out an HRA of any application.
+No further safeguards are considered necessary. - 4.32 Consequently, it is considered that there would be no conflict with the targets relating to the extent or distribution of the qualifying features, or the structure and function or supporting processes of the river as set out in Natural England's supplementary advice.
+Therefore, it is also considered that adverse effects from disturbance and pollution on the integrity of the River Derwent SAC can be ruled out, beyond reasonable scientific doubt.
+There would be no need for mitigation, no residual effects and no need for an in-combination assessment. - 4.33 It should be noted though, that any development may well require the provision of the necessary information to allow the local planning authority to carry out an HRA of any application.